The fresher the carcass, the greater the diagnostic yield.

 This test only includes gross necropsy.
 If additional ancillary tests are desired (e.g. histopathology), the submitter should specify these tests on the submission form.
 Alternatively, the submitter may write, “perform any indicated testing” and the pathologist will use their discretion to add tests based on the clinical history and necropsy findings.

-Requests to hold for cremation should be made on the TVMDL submission form.
+Requests to hold for cremation must be made on the TVMDL submission form.
 Read more about TVMDL’s cremation policy here.

 Fresh tissue is kept for 14 days from the date the postmortem animal/tissues are received.
 If additional tests are requested, requests must be made within this 14 day time period.